UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Hammergate/Hammergate.md

 | Armorer | **Steel in Faith** | Crafts armor engraved with divine runes; clientele mostly Sanctified Guard officers. |
 | Magic Shop | **Runefire Artifice** | Enchanters specializing in permanent blessings and elemental bindings. |

----

-## GM Hooks
-- A prototype war machine forged under divine inspiration has gone missing.
-- Union unrest threatens to collapse the city’s weapons supply unless the PCs mediate or expose saboteurs.
-- A mysterious “blue fire” erupts in the foundries at night, drawing the PCs into a divine resonance mystery tied to the [[The Spire]].